 If there are criminals throughout history, chances are you have one on your family tree.
 When you write a genealogy book, how do you tell the stories of criminal ancestors?
 And should you?

 Reader Question: I have a family story that I want to include following the A Recipe for Writing Family History method.
 However, the story involves a person of questionable character.
 My relative received medical assistance from a General in General during World War II.
 Without that support, the relative would have died.
 Years later, the general was captured and executed for war crimes.
-How do I share the human side of a war criminal without offending people and making it sound like anything other than history?
+How do I share a war criminal's human side without offending people and making it sound like anything other than history?

 How to Write about Criminal on Your Family Tree